zeek/spicy/doc/autogen/types/string.rst

     Converts the string into a binary representation encoded with the given character set.

+.. spicy:method:: string::split string split False vector<string> ([ sep: string ])

+    Splits the string value at each occurrence of *sep* and returns a vector containing the individual pieces, with all separators removed.
+    If the separator is not found, the returned vector will have the whole string value as its single element.
+If the separator is not given, or empty, the split will take place at sequences of white spaces.

+.. spicy:method:: string::split1 string split1 False tuple<string,~string> ([ sep: string ])

+    Splits the string value at the first occurrence of *sep* and returns the two parts as a 2-tuple, with the separator removed.
+If the separator is not found, the returned tuple will have the whole string value as its first element and an empty value as its second element.
+    If the separator is not given, or empty, the split will take place at the first sequence of white spaces.

 .. spicy:method:: string::starts_with string starts_with False bool (prefix: string)

     Returns true if the string value starts with *prefix*.